WHAT IS THE MINIMUM WAGE IN FLORIDA?

 Compensatory time, otherwise known as “comp time,” is often given in lieu of paying overtime.
 This is fine for employees who are not eligible for overtime (exempt), as is the case with some managers, or in other permitted situations, including government employees.

-While some states allow for comp time to be given in lieu of overtime, generally non-exempt employees must receive compensation of time and a half for the overtime they worked in the week that they worked it (in the corresponding salary check).
+While some states allow for comp time to be given in lieu of overtime, generally non-exempt employees must receive compensation of time and a half for the overtime they worked in the week that they worked it.

 If you are a non-exempt employee whose employer has offered comp time in lieu of overtime payment, you may be eligible to collect the overtime owed.
 Contact us today.